- July 24th, 2009

 Discovered by amateur astronomer Yuji Hyakutake in January 1996, Comet Hyakutake made a close approach to earth in March 1996.
 Highly visible even in daylight, the comet put on an amazing visual and photographic spectacle.
 The comet’s remarkable tail is 360 million miles long, the longest known for any comet.

-2008 February 17 – M1: The Crab Nebula from Hubble
+2008 February 17 – M1: The Crab Nebula from Hubble37

 This is the mess that is left when a star explodes.
 The Crab Nebula, the result of a supernova seen in 1054 AD, is filled with mysterious filaments.
 The filaments are not only tremendously complex, but appear to have less mass than expelled in the original supernova and a higher speed than expected from a free explosion.

 Stars and stripes in space39

 This composite image combines visible-light, radio and X-ray data for the full shell of the supernova remnant from SN 1006.
 The small green box along the bright filament at the top of the image corresponds to the dimensions of the Hubble release image.